 …nobody is going to pay you two dimes for a dime, right?

-Well, of course, coins that are in circulation today tend to only be as valuable as they’re marked (although there are a few exceptions).
+Well, of course, coins that are in circulation today tend to only be as valuable as they’re marked.
 However, many older coins are considered collectible and can reach a considerable price when sold.

 With many rare coins worth thousands of dollars, there’s good room for profit in even one coin sale.
 In fact, some of the rarest and most valuable coins such as the 1794 flowing hair silver dollar reached over $10 million at auction.